Easily top-up your retirement savings

 If you’re completing the Refresh your income account and top-up your savings form.

-In the last 24 months, if you’ve previously provided certified ID documents or passed electronic verification for an AustralianSuper income account application or a change to your income account, and haven’t changed your name, date of birth, address, bank account details or mobile number, you don’t need to provide these again.
+In the last 24 months, if you’re previously provided certified ID documents or passed electronic verification for an AustralianSuper income account application or a change to your income account and haven’t changed your address or mobile number since then, you don’t need to provide these again.

-In step 7 on the form, simply choose (x) the appropriate option and then go to step 8.
+In Section 3: Provide proof of your identity, choose the appropriate option and then go to Section 4.

 -